uliw/esbmtk/docs/manual/manual-3.rst

 1.2 Seawater
 ~~~~~~~~~~~~

-ESBMTK provides a :py:class:`esbmtk.seawater.seawaterConstants()` class that will be automatically instantiated when a :py:class:`esbmtk.extended_classes.ReservoirGroup()` instance
+ESBMTK provides a :py:class:`esbmtk.seawater.SeawaterConstants()` class that will be automatically instantiated when a :py:class:`esbmtk.extended_classes.ReservoirGroup()` instance
 definition includes the ``seawater_parameters`` keyword.
 This keyword expects a dictionary that specifies temperature, salinity, and pressure for a given ``Reservoirgroup``.
 The class methods and instance variables are accessible via the ``swc`` instance.

 .. code:: ipython